 The $50 redemption threshold is a lot higher than other credit cards, and some have no minimum redemption amounts, but the higher rebate percentage makes up some of the difference.
 This card also lacks the five percent cash back on quarterly rotating categories.
 In exchange, you get an extra .25 percent on all your purchases and you don't have to change how you spend to get it.

-Pros to Using the American Express Rewards Card
+Pros of Using the American Express Rewards Card

 Points can be redeemed at 2,500 points and expire five years after the month they were earned.
 One easy way to earn rewards is to use the credit card for everyday purchases, like groceries, gas, and utility bills.